john-smilga/git-course/README.md

 ## Git Stash

-- `git stash` - Temporarily saves your uncommitted changes and reverts your working directory to the last commit
+- `git stash` - Temporarily saves your uncommitted changes and reverts your working directory to the last commit.
+This command only works for tracked files and requires at least one commit in the repository.

 - `git stash list` - Shows all stashed changes with their unique identifiers (stash@{0}, stash@{1}, etc.)
 - `git stash pop` - Applies the most recent stash and removes it from the stash list
 - `git stash apply` - Applies the most recent stash while keeping it in the stash list